GertieMeneer/ros2_bot/README.md

     - Set ```Fixed Frame``` to ```base_scan```
     - ```Laser Scan``` --> ```reliability```: set to ```best effort```

-## How to make bot drive to 2D goal
+## How to make bot drive to a 2D goal
 1. Run ```ssh ubuntu@{IP_ADDRESS_OF_RASPBERRY_PI}```
 2. Run ```ros2 launch turtlebot3_bringup robot.launch.py```
 3. Open a new terminal